Our Emergency and Critical Care team is onsite 24 hours per day, 365 days per year.

 WVRC is recognized as a certified Level 1 Emergency and Critical Care Facility by the Veterinary Emergency & Critical Care Society (VECCS).
 This indicates the highest level of Emergency and Critical Care (ECC) patient care based on specialist and technician staffing, emergency capabilities, equipment and instrument availability, in-patient support capabilities, continuing education programs, and facilities.

-The team in our critical care departments work in conjunction with other specialists, and with both you and your regular veterinarian, to provide the comprehensive care your pet needs.
+The team in our critical care department work with other specialists, and your family veterinarian, to provide the comprehensive care your pet needs.
 Our board certified emergency and critical care specialists have extensive training in a complete range of emergency and critical care services and are supported by a team of experienced emergency veterinarians and technicians.

 - Laboratory diagnostics